-- §103.
+§103.
 Student Governing Board There shall be established a Student Governing Board consisting of representatives of the various student groups participating in the activities of the Earl Hall Center.
 The board shall have the duty of supervising the student activities in the Earl Hall Center.
-The director may allocate available space to the Student Governing Board which, in turn, may assign such space to such student groups. - §104.
+The director may allocate available space to the Student Governing Board which, in turn, may assign such space to such student groups.

+§104.
 The Earl Hall Center Coordinating Council There shall be established an Earl Hall Center Coordinating Council to consult with the director on matters of common concern.
-The council shall be composed, in equal numbers, of representatives designated, in accordance with the by-laws of the Earl Hall Center Coordinating Council, by the directorate, the Student Governing Board, and the counselors to groups participating in the programs of the Earl Hall Center, respectively. - §105.
-Advisory Committee There shall be an Advisory Committee for the Earl Hall Center.
+The council shall be composed, in equal numbers, of representatives designated, in accordance with the by-laws of the Earl Hall Center Coordinating Council, by the directorate, the Student Governing Board, and the counselors to groups participating in the programs of the Earl Hall Center, respectively.

+Advisory Committee There shall be an Advisory Commit-§105. tee for the Earl Hall Center.
 Its members shall be seven in number, appointed by the President, with the advice and consent of the University Senate, of whom at least one shall be a member of the University Senate and none of whom shall be members of the directorate, Student Governing Board, Coordinating Council, or any administrative officer one of whose principal concerns shall be the affairs of the Earl Hall Center.
 The members shall be appointed for staggered three-year terms not normally renewable and the chair shall be a member in his or her last year of service on such committee.
 The Advisory Committee shall meet at least annually to consider the written report of the director to the President, after which the Advisory Committee shall transmit the report to the President and the University Senate with its comments.
-In response to a publicly announced request of - a person or group appealing an action of the Student Governa. ing Board; - the Student Governing Board; h. - the Earl Hall Center Coordinating Council; or c.
+In response to a publicly announced request of d. the director of the Earl Hall Center

+- a. a person or group appealing an action of the Student Governing Board; - b. the Student Governing Board; - c. the Earl Hall Center Coordinating Council; or